Sudan army demands rivals' surrender as cease-fire runs out

 The Egyptian and Sudanese militaries said that Egypt succeeded in repatriating dozens of its military personnel who had been detained by the RSF when it attacked Merowe airport, north of the capital, early in the fighting.
 Egypt said its personnel were there for training and joint exercises.

-The conflict has once again derailed Sudan's attempt to establish democratic rule since a popular uprising helped oust helped depose long-time autocrat Omar al-Bashir four years ago.
+The conflict has once again derailed Sudan's attempt to establish democratic rule after a popular uprising helped depose long-time autocrat Omar al-Bashir four years ago.
 Burhan and Dagalo jointly carried out a coup purging civilians from a transitional government in 2021.

-The explosion of violence came after weeks of growing tensions between the two generals over new international attempts to press a return to civilian government.
+The explosion of violence came after weeks of growing tensions between the two generals over a new international push for a return to civilian government.

 Both sides have a long history of human rights abuses.
 The RSF was born out of the Janjaweed militias, which were accused of widespread atrocities when the government deployed them to put down a rebellion in Sudan's western Darfur region in the early 2000s.